mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 ---
-title: MTGJSON Changelog
+title: MTGJSON v5 Changelog
 head:
   - - meta
     - property: og:title
-      content: MTGJSON Changelog
+      content: MTGJSON v5 Changelog
   - - meta
     - name: description
-      content: The changelog for the MTGJSON application.
+      content: The changelog for the MTGJSON v5 application.
   - - meta
     - property: og:description
-      content: The changelog for the MTGJSON application.
+      content: The changelog for the MTGJSON v5 application.
   - - meta
     - name: keywords
-      content: mtg, magic the gathering, mtgjson, json, mtgjson changelog
+      content: mtg, magic the gathering, mtgjson, json, mtgjson v5 changelog, changelog
 ---

 # MTGJSON Changelog

-The following is the MTGJSON Changelog.
+The following is the MTGJSON v5 Changelog.
 Some parts may be updated for clarity or corrections at any point.

 ## 5.2.1